-It’s been three months since I joined as a teacher, and believe me when I tell you that these were the fastest three months of my life!
-They moved at a pace which I had ever experienced before.
-They just zipped past and now I’m busy preparing the year end reports, with an ache in my heart.
+It’s been a few months since I joined as a teacher, and believe me when I tell you that these were the fastest few months of my life!
+They moved at a pace that I had never experienced before.
+They just zipped past and now I’m busy preparing the year-end reports, with an ache in my heart.

 Life teaches you many things since learning is a never-ending process.
 As long as you live, as long as you breathe, as long as your heart beats and your mind thinks, you continue to learn.
 And the most important thing that I learnt – such an irony since I am the teacher here – is that you can’t open your heart enough.